 The crowning event of our book club year is our annual get together to review the year and rank our reads.
 One of the intriguing and fun aspects of this is how our scores change over the year and how (when forced to rank) as a complete series the measures compare to our monthly evaluation of […]

 The Gentleman’s Book Club was inaugurated in April 2011 following late night deliberations during the count for the General Election of that year.
 After some discussion we settled on meeting in Smyth’s pub to share our thoughts on our first read.
 The location has remained our favoured haunt although we have on occasion strayed.
-Our numbers have remained constant and remain a very convivial 7 to today.
-December has become the month when we choose a ‘lighter’ read and gather to reflect on our reads of the year as part of a ‘Eurovision’ style ranking of the 12 reads of the year.
+Our numbers have remained constant […]

+by Ron Chernow We had a short, succinct, deep and efficient meeting tonight affording me the luxury of reporting back promptly.
 There was no dissension amongst our compact cabal.
 As we gushed ver Hamilton we are grateful to Fergal for the suggestion.